C2SM/extpar/docs/development.md

 If the tests fail, then the developer should fix the issues and resubmit the testing on Jenkins.
-Once all of the tests are passing, then they should notify the source code administrator that the pull request is ready for review and merging into the rc-branch.
+Once all of the tests are passing, then they should notify the source code administrator that the pull request is ready for review and merging into the master-branch.

 ## Fortran Code